Home

 a part of the outbound."

-All poetry aside, the BookNet Canada 2.1 BiblioShare dataset includes data for close to five million titles, while our 3.0 dataset is about one quarter that size.
+All poetry aside, the BookNet Canada 2.1 BiblioShare dataset includes data for close to five million titles, while our 3.0 dataset is just under half that size.
 Why such a big discrepancy after so many years?
 One of the various reasons is that when it comes to adoption of the 3.0 standard, organizations have been dragging their feet.
 And why not when your data is being processed by your trading partners without any problem?
 Why spend money, time, and resources to support something no one is really asking for?

 Again, this has been the thinking.
 However, the shortcomings of ONIX 2.1 are becoming more glaring as more and more development goes into ONIX 3, leaving the 2.1 version frozen in the past.
 And this is exactly why certain major players in the marketplace are now making decisions to end support of 2.1.